Christmas Sale 2025

 Kardamyli

-Continue to the seaside town of Kardamyli, stopping on the way to visit an olive oil mill.
+Continue to the seaside town of Kardamyli a beautiful village of mani Peninsula a wild beutiful corner of Greece, known for stone tower houses, crystal sea water and dramatic cliffs .
+Mani is very well for the extra olive olive and the sea salt.
+On the way stop to visit an olive oil mill.
 Walk through the olive groves and visit their mill, seeing the oil production process from start to finish.
 Enjoy a farmer’s snack (bread or rusk with cheese , olives and smoked pork) here and tuck into some of their incredible local produce (alongside an olive oil tasting) before getting back on the road.
 And finally, stop in Kalamata for a short walking tour and market visit with a few more food tastings for good measure.
-You’ll arrive in Kardamyli by early afternoon, where a little (optional) surprise might be waiting for you.
+You’ll arrive in Kardamyli by early afternoon.
 Located in the rugged coastal region of the Mani Peninsula, south of Kalamata, this village is set against a backdrop of the open ocean, cypress trees, wild olive groves and distant snow-capped mountains.
 The afternoon is free for you to explore.
-In the evening, settle back into your accommodation and enjoy a glass of retsina while watching the sun set over the Messenian Gulf.
+In the evening, settle back into your accommodation and enjoy a glass of retsina wine while watching the sun set over the Messenian Gulf.

 Kardamyli

 This morning, you might like to do an optional sea kayaking activity, exploring the coastline and caves of the Mani Peninsula or simply enjoy a little free time at your leisure.
-In the afternoon, be welcomed at a local home and learn how to make lalagia (a Greek doughnut that can be served sweet or savoury).
-After, enjoy one final Greek feast with your new friends – home-cooked moussaka, stuffed vegetables, rice, salad and ice cream await!
+In the afternoon, be welcomed at a local home and learn how to make lalagia (a Greek doughnut that can be served sweet or savoury) or “ travichti” a traditional, fried pie from the Mani region of Greece, made from hand-stretched dough that is crispy on the outside and fluffy on the inside.
+After, enjoy one final Greek feast with your new friends – home-cooked moussaka, stuffed vegetables, tzatziki, mani of salad and sweet surprise await!

 Athens